10:00 - 11:00

 11:50 - 12:20

-Rethinking Reactivity - Rich Harris (New York Times)
+Rethinking Reactivity -

 Modern JavaScript frameworks are all about reactivity.
 Change your application's state, and the view updates automatically.
 But there's a catch — tracking state changes at runtime adds overhead that eats into your bundle size and performance budgets.
 In this talk, we'll discover an alternative approach: moving reactivity into the language itself.
 Your apps have never been smaller or faster than they're about to become.